andriktr/andriktr.github.io/_posts/2026-03-01-Golden-Kubestronaut.md

 ### OTCA — OpenTelemetry Certified Associate

 [OTCA](https://training.linuxfoundation.org/certification/opentelemetry-certified-associate-otca/) is a multiple choice exam covering OpenTelemetry — the CNCF observability framework for traces, metrics, and logs.
 The exam covers OTel architecture, instrumentation, the collector (receivers, processors, exporters), and how to work with all three telemetry signals.
+Exam may fill challenging due to the a lot of different terminology like spans, metrics types, context propagation, bagage, etc.

 OpenTelemetry is increasingly becoming the standard for observability in cloud native environments so this is a very practical and relevant certification.
 Focus on understanding the three pillars of observability (traces, metrics, logs), the OTel collector architecture, and how to instrument applications with OTel SDKs.
 The [official OpenTelemetry documentation](https://opentelemetry.io/docs/) is comprehensive and the KodeKloud OTCA course is a solid structured option.